Arturo Umberto Illia: March 1965 Congressional elections

-1966 coup
+June 1966 coup

+Rumors of an impending military coup increased in early 1966 as Illia's control over his government grew tenuous.
+The upcoming coup was openly discussed – including logistical plans and even potential dates – in Argentine media, which tended to exaggerate the prospect of social disorder and gave a platform for military leaders to express contempt for Illia.
+Illia was increasingly unable to secure legislative support; for example, Congress refused to approve his 1966 budget at the time of the coup for a fiscal year that started in January.
+Meanwhile, a return to economic stagnation in 1966 (real GDP growth would be only 0.6% for the full year) after the 1964-1965 boom led to popular discontent with Illia's government.

 On 28 June 1966, on a cold winter morning, the military coup took place amid the indifference of the citizens.
-The military forced Arturo Illia to abandon the presidency and take power again.
+The military forced Arturo Illia to abandon the presidency and took power again.

 General Julio Rodolfo Alsogaray, Brigadier Rodolfo Pío Otero —head of the Casa Rosada Military House—, Colonel Luis Perlinger and a group of officers appeared at the presidential office to request that he leave the Government House, assuring him at all times their physical integrity.
 He flatly refused and after a heated discussion he told them: "I am the commander in chief of the Armed Forces," causing the military to leave the office.
 Faced with the strong refusal, the police officers entered with gas launchers, while the troops completely surrounded the Casa Rosada.
 Perlinger again asked the president to leave, assuring him that otherwise "he could not guarantee the safety of the people who accompanied him."
 Finally, Illia chose to leave the place.

 Surrounded by his collaborators, he went down the stairs to the ground floor, crossed the entrance and went to the street, he was able to reach the exit door of the Government House surrounded by a lot of people who kept shouting ...
 They offered him a car of the presidency, but rejected it.
 At that he saw the one who had been his Minister of Education, Alconada Aramburú, approaching among the people and telling him to go with him.
 She followed him and they got into his car.
 Inside were seven people.
 Thus we got to his brother's house in the Buenos Aires town of Martínez.
 The following day, General Juan Carlos Onganía took office, calling the coup the Argentine Revolution.